vlad17/ml-notes/README.md

-# Shallow ML Notes
+# ML Notes

-These notes are a dedicated collection of condensed materials relating to "shallow" or classical machine learning (ML).
+These notes are a dedicated collection of condensed materials relating to machine learning (ML).
 I hope that eventually they will contain a comprehensive, rigorous overview of practical and theoretical concerns of the kind of machine learning that you'd learn in a couple of intro classes.

 Prerequisites: